christianzabala/christianzabala.github.io/_posts/2019-10-1-Python-Notebook.md

  - Python is an interpreted programming language - No compilation phase is necessary, Programming file is translated into byte code before execution, Byte code is interpreted in python virtual machine.

 # Why Python for Network Engineers
- - Readable and easy to learn
+ - Readable and easy to learn since Python is a dynamically typed language that allows you to create and use Python objects (such as variables and functions)
- - Widely available and open source
+ - Widely available and Open Source
  - Many relevant code samples and lots of training resources
+ - Lots of training resources

 # Statements
  - In General a Python statement does something